vodovorot-guides/vodovorot-guides.github.io/info/utility_eng.md

 **Affix [Afflicted](https://www.wowhead.com/affix=135):**
 * [Cleanse Spirit](https://www.wowhead.com/spell=51886) – removes a curse from the afflicted.
 * [Poison Cleansing Totem](https://www.wowhead.com/spell=383013) – greatly simplifies this affix, one use of the totem will remove poisons from both afflicted (after a period of 1.5 seconds).
-The totem can be used on every second spawn of the afflicted, the talent [Totemic Surge](https://www.wowhead.com/spell=381867) does not allow you to use the totem on every spawn.
+The totem can be used on every second spawn of the afflicted.
+Elemental specialisation with talents [Totemic Surge](https://www.wowhead.com/spell=381867) and [Flash of Lightning](https://www.wowhead.com/spell=381936) can use the totem on every spawn most of the time.

 **Brackenhide Hollow:**
 * [Stoneskin Totem](https://wowhead.com/spell=383017) - useful against [Gash Frenzy](https://www.wowhead.com/spell=378020) casted by first boss ([Gashtooth](https://www.wowhead.com/npc=186124)).